 Duplicate the mane circle and use the clip tool to place the triangles inside.

-Users familiar with Adobe Illustrator or CorelDraw for example might ask why I bother with the duplication and rotation when it’s already build in.
+Note: Users familiar with Adobe Illustrator or CorelDraw for example might ask why I bother with the duplication and rotation when it’s already build in.
 You create one copy, rotate it and the next copy will be a repeated version and you can create the full circle of triangles that way.

 Let’s give the lion some facial features.
 The mouth might like conplexe but really it’s just an up-side-down Y and if the deforming of the circle looks too difficult you might try using 3 separate elliptical shapes to create the same effect.